I’ve been on a carnivore diet for over a decade, and pork is a regular part of my diet.

 For example, fish and poultry are considered white meat, and they have less myoglobin than red meats, so their color isn’t as red.

-Other factors that influence the division into white and red meat are the animal’s sex, age, diet, and activity.
+Other factors influencing the division into white and red meat are the animal’s sex, age, diet, and activity.

 Packaged and processed meats also have color variations.
 Beef, lamb, pork, and veal should be cherry red, dark cherry red, or pale pink, while poultry should be white to yellow.

-USDA classifies any meat that comes from a mammal as red meat because mammals have a high amount of myoglobin, which is another reason pork is red meat.
+USDA classifies any meat from a mammal as red meat because mammals have a high amount of myoglobin, which is another reason pork is red meat.

 Even though pork can become lighter in color when you cook it, it’s still classified as red meat.